 Students in STEP who receive a university-based academic scholarship as undergraduates will receive an academic scholarship for their graduate year.

+The Ruth S. Ammon Memorial Scholarship fund was established by Carol A. Ammon MBA ’79, in memory and honor of her mother Ruth, who was a former New Hyde Park elementary school teacher and a member of Adelphi College’s Class of 1942.
+These scholarships are available to undergraduate and graduate students in the STEP Program.
 STEP students who were not eligible for a scholarship upon admission to the university as undergraduates will be eligible for a $3,000 Graduate STEP Merit Award in their fifth year if they meet the following criteria:

 - entering the graduate year of the STEP program

 - 56 or more credits completed at Adelphi

 The Ruth S. Ammon Special Education Graduate Student Scholarship

 The Ruth S. Ammon Special Education Graduate Student Scholarship was established by Carol A. Ammon MBA ‘79, in memory and honor of her mother Ruth, who was a former New Hyde Park elementary school teacher.